How the government started taking UFOs seriously

 ‘I’m actually being serious here’

 The mainstream interest for UAP, and the shift from conspiracy theory to congressional inquiry, comes on the heels of “60 Minutes” airing footage of infrared video of UAPs taken by military aircraft.
-In the same story, Ryan Graves, a retired Navy pilot, said that he and other pilots had similar sightings every day for several years.
+In the same story, Ryan Graves, a retired Navy pilot, said he and other pilots had similar sightings every day for several years.

 “Every day,” Graves said in an interview that aired last month.
 “Every day for at least a couple years.”